 provides tools for improving the design of residential flat buildings and gives guidance on how the design quality principles provided under SEPP 65 can be applied to new developments.

 Review of SEPP 65 and the Residential Flat Design Code

 It is widely accepted that the design quality of residential flat buildings in NSW has improved since the introduction of SEPP 65 and the Residential Flat Design Code in 2002.
-The department is currently undertaking a review of SEPP 65 and the Residential Flat Design Code to ensure they remain relevant and useful resources for industry and local government.
+Planning & Infrastructure is currently undertaking a review of SEPP 65 and the Residential Flat Design Code to ensure they remain relevant and useful resources for industry and local government.
 The objectives of the review are to:

 - provide opportunities for input into the review process from a wide range of stakeholders

 - update SEPP 65 and the Residential Flat Design Code to promote best practice in the planning and design of residential flat buildings in NSW.

 Pre-discussion paper consultation → Discussion paper and public consultation →